annelf/mini-library/README.md

 **Explications**

-- Configuration using the .csv file as a database is : all files with '_csv.php' + index_without_db.php
+- Configuration using the .csv file as a database is : all files with '_csv-version.php' + index_without_db.php
 - Configuration using a database : index.php + the regular name